qugar.quad

 CustomQuadFacetInterface

-create_quad_unf_boundaries(degree: int, dlf_cells: ndarray[Any, dtype[int32]], tag: int | None = None) CustomQuadUnfBoundary[source]
+create_quad_unf_boundaries(degree: int, cells: ndarray[Any, dtype[int32]], tag: int | None = None) CustomQuadUnfBoundary[source]

 Returns the custom quadrature for unfitted boundaries for the given cells.